learn-co-students/ds-pt-092820-test-repo/README.md

 1. Accept the invite to collaborate on this repository (should be an email sent to the email address associated with your GitHub account)
 2. Clone down this repository (**don't fork it!**) to a good place on your computer
-3. Create a new branch on your local repository (I recommend naming your branch after yourself, so my branch would be named *Lindsey*)
+3. Create a new branch on your local repository (I recommend naming your branch after yourself, so my branch is named *Lindsey*)
 4. Find a GIF or image that summarizes how you're feeling this week
 5. Use Markdown syntax to add the GIF or image to this README.md file **under your name**
 6. Add and commit your local changes to your branch